How to book a course?

 Heat guns use hot air to generate high temperatures, and these types of tools can pose a fire risk if not used properly.

-In Norway, everyone who is going to perform hot work must complete a course in hot work.
 This applies to both self-employed persons, employees and apprentices.
-The requirement for a course applies regardless of the industry or type of business and is stipulated in the regulations on the performance of work, Section 10-2.
+The requirement for courses applies regardless of industry or type of business and is stipulated in the regulations on the performance of work, Section 10-2.

-General: Fall protection course
+Fall protection course

 Fall protection is a common term for the use of equipment to prevent falls to a lower level.
-Another term is Personal Protective Equipment against falls from heights (PPE).

-In any situation where there is a possibility of a fall, it should be considered whether the use of fall protection equipment is necessary.
-If there is a risk of a fall of 2 meters or more, fall protection equipment should be used.
-In some situations, fall protection equipment may be necessary even with a risk of a fall of less than 2 meters.
+If there is a risk of falling 2 meters or more, fall protection equipment must be used.
+In some situations, fall protection equipment may be necessary even with a risk of falling less than 2 meters.

 The employer has the overall responsibility for ensuring that the work you perform is safe.
 When the work involves a risk of falling, the use of fall protection equipment will be a natural part of the company's HSE.